 My name is Kim Allred, and I am the counselor at Ozark Kindergarten Center.
 Welcome to my page.
-This is my 14th year as School Counselor and my 30th year at Ozark Public Schools.
-I work with students in Classroom Guidance Lessons on feelings, self-esteem, conflict resolution, friendship and so much more.
-I will also see students individually and in small groups.
+I have been in education at the Ozark Public Schools since January of 1990.
+Before becoming a counselor I taught first grade.
+As a school counselor I work with students in on Social Emotional Learning (SEL), character education, conflict resolution, friendship and so much more.
+I also see students individually and in small groups.

 As a School Counselor, I am an advocate for children and assist administrators, staff, teachers and families.
 I hope to enable our students to achieve their goals and to become responsible, productive and enthusiastic life-long learners.